- New ways of working for our devolved nations team – what does this mean?

 - What does this mean for the number of staff working in Wales?

-- When will these changes take place?
+- When did these changes take place?

 - What’s the plan for the St David’s Day Conference in Wales?